padmavathi-desikan/OnlineMarketplace/README.md

 ## Instructions to run the project

+In a Unix terminal, type `ganache-cli` to open a local testnet.
+Add the seed phrase that is displayed in the terminal to the  metamask extension in your favorite web browser and add as many accounts as required to test the project.

-In the Unix terminal , go inside truffle project folder where you have downloaded project from git and run the commands below in given order:
+In another Unix terminal , go inside truffle project folder where you have downloaded project from git and run the commands below in given order:

 * npm install